Your cart is currently empty

 Avoid treats which are high in carbohydrates and sugar.
 You will need to watch out for words like, syrup, molasses, fructose, dextrose. maltose: these are referred to as the “hidden sugars”.
 Another set of ingredients that raise the blood sugar are refined grains, such as white flour, cornmeal, and white rice.

 Dehydrated meats make excellent treats!
-You will need to be sure to avoid those made in China.
+Be sure to avoid dog treats made in Chine.
 Chicken jerky, tenders, or strips which are manufactured in China have been linked to kidney failure in dogs.
 With that said, you can make your own.
 You simply need to cut the meat into slices for drying in a food dehydrator or baking in a slow oven (250 to 300 degrees F) until they reach the desired state of crunchiness.

 Other safe between-meal diabetic dog treats include raw or cooked green beans, crunchy snap peas, or carrot sticks; tuna or sardines; canned pumpkin (Not to be confused with pumpkin pie mix), freeze-dried liver & salmon, hard-boiled eggs, cheese (in moderation), bully sticks, chicken feet, dried beef tendons, and most low-carb dog treats.

 How about trying your hand at home-made treats?
 You simply need to cut the meat into slices for drying in a food dehydrator or baking in a slow oven (250 to 300 degrees F) until they reach the desired state of crunchiness.
 You also can try raw beef liver.
 Liver is an excellent source of vitamins and minerals for your diabetic dog!
 Simply bake in the oven as instructed above, then allow them to dry out for several hours.
 They can then be stored in the freezer to prevent spoilage.